StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/cases/custom-fields/add-custom-fields.md

 4. Select the custom fields you want to add.

+    !!! tip "Bulk selection"
-    Select the group name to select all custom fields associated with it.
+        Select the group name to select all custom fields linked to that group.

 5. Select **Confirm**.